Nocturnal Creatures in England (mammals and birds)

 A Wild Child’s Book of Nature at Night is a stunning illustrated guide to the creatures that wake up, when we all go to bed!
 Both beautiful and informative, this is a gorgeous book for night-time reading for big children too!

 The book includes info on making bird-feeders.
 Learn of safe foods, cleaning and placement in our post on safe havens for garden birds.
-And how to prevent birds flying into windows (where you place bird feeders is very important).
+And how to prevent birds flying into windows.

 If building a terrarium, read our post on pet-toxic plants to avoid.